-The Study Area is located on both PSC owned land, and within and adjacent to The Escort Way, a classified state road, surrounded by agricultural land adjacent the Lachlan River, approximately 12 km east of the Forbes township.
-The Proposal involves altering the existing LRP access road to facilitate construction traffic and future access to the water treatment lagoons.
+The study area is located on both PSC owned land, and the road reserve adjacent to The Escort Way, a classified state road, surrounded by agricultural land adjacent the Lachlan River, approximately 12 km east of the Forbes township.

 There are a no private property driveways located within the road section to be impacted (Figure 8).